- Boy Scouts

 - August 2018 Dinner

 The St. Frances Cabrini Parish Ladies League is a social network of women from St. Frances Cabrini Parish dedicated to enriching the surrounding community through service projects, outreach efforts, fundraising activities and educational programs.
 The Ladies League has one of our major fundraisers each year, The Little Black Dress Shopping Event and with a few smaller social events throughout.
 We have many opportunities for everyone to get involved no matter what your interests may be.

-The Ladies League meets the 3rd Monday of every month in Kelley Hall.
-Please refer to calendar of events.
+The Ladies League meets the last Monday of every month in Kelley Hall.
 Meetings can change due to events of the month.

-For more information and a calendar of events, please visit our website at www.sfcladiesleague.com and join us on Facebook.
+For more information join us on Facebook at https://www.facebook.com/groups/ladiesleague/.
 We look forward to seeing you at our next meeting!

 Legion of Mary

 The Legion of Mary is a world-wide organization of Catholic men and women who perform spiritual works in their local parish.
 We place ourselves under the banner of Mary so that, with her help, we may develop greater holiness in our lives and spread a deeper devotion to her among others.

 The first meeting of The Legion was held September 7, 1921 in Dublin, Ireland, from which The Legion has spread to every country in the world.

 The Legion of Mary meeting is held on Thursdays at 1:30PM in the St. Frances Cabrini Parish Center.